Choosing Between Headless Commerce vs Traditional Commerce Platforms

 Since headless commerce reduces the risk involved in experimentation because of its decoupled architecture, it frees up room for more extensive and enhanced levels of experimentation.
 This radically improves the capacity for experimentation with aesthetics, page layouts, texts, offers, and more with minimal risk.

-Headless vs Decoupled CMS: The Ultimate Guide
+Headless vs Decoupled CMS Architecture

 Do you know the difference between a headless and decoupled CMS?
 Learn everything you need to know before making your next content management system decision.